 - 1. All vehicles enter the parking lot from 4th Street. - 2.
 Vehicles line up starting at the main entrance steps. - 3.
 Staff members will be outside to identify the students being picked up by each vehicle. - 4.
-Vehicles will be required to have a family name tag hanging from the passenger side sun visor so that staff can easily recognize the name. - a.
+Vehicles will be required to have a family name tag in the passenger side window for easy recognize. - a.
 Two tags for each family will be provided by the school. - Staff members will call into the school the names of those being picked up. a.
 3-4 vehicles will be called at a time. - 6.
-Students will gather in the gym while waiting to be picked up.
-Social distancing will be followed.
-Staff will direct the students to proceed to the front entrance where socially distant waiting areas will be available for students going to each vehicle. - 7.
-Once all students for the vehicle are assembled, they may enter the vehicle. a.If the guardian has to exit the vehicle to assist in getting the student into the vehicle, they must be wearing a face mask. - 8.
+Staff will direct the students in the front entrance area awaiting each vehicle. - 7.
+Once all students for the vehicle are assembled, they may enter the vehicle. - 8.
 The vehicle will stay in-line until the one in front of it has left. - 9.
 This process will continue until all students are picked up.
-If your child's usual mode of transportation is to change, please notify the school no later than 2:30 p.m. in writing.
-Your child/children will be notified of the change in transportation.
-Children may not leave the school with another adult

-(grandparent, aunt, neighbor, etc.) without notification from a parent/guardian.
+Children may not leave the school with another adult (grandparent, aunt, neighbor, etc.) without notification from a parent/guardian.
 We will not change a child's dismissal routine without permission by a parent/guardian.
 DO NOT ask that your child relay the message to their teacher.